 How is Bone Grafting Done for Dental Implants ?

 Periodontists use different sources for bone grafts.
 The bone often comes from either the patient or a donor.
 They can also be made from synthetic materials.

-To prepare for the procedure, the periodontal surgeon will clean out the infected gums and surfaces of the tooth and apply the graft which will help strengthen the bone.
-The new bone material will eventually be replaced by new bone growth.
+To prepare for the procedure, the periodontal surgeon will clean out the infected gums and surfaces of the tooth and apply the graft.
+The new bone material will eventually be replaced by the patient’s own new bone growth.
 It will take several months before the bone is ready.
 Depending on the success of the graft, the bone may be strong enough to support the dental implant.